SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules-windows.md

 }
 ```

-## Limitations
-- Users can only mask the data which is a string in the windows event log json.
-Any value which is not a string like integer cannot be masked.
-This is because internally we will be using [replace_pattern](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md#replace_pattern) ottl function which can work on strings only.
-- Limtation is also applicable for masking a value which is nested inside some array.

 :::note
 - For masking, we use the [replace_pattern](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md#replace_pattern) OTTL function.
 In this function:
    - $ must be escaped as $$ to bypass environment variable substitution logic.